andbanman/mist/USERGUIDE.rst

 Symmetric Delta
 ^^^^^^^^^^^^^^^

 A novel symmetric measure of functional dependence constructed from joint entropies [Galas2014]_.
-Values are always reported as positive real numbers, with larger values indicating stronger signal.
+Values are always reported as positive real numbers [1]_, with larger values indicating stronger signal.
 Missing values may cause a sign change for low-signal tuples, but these can be ignored.

 Define the search Space